kirill-konshin/next-redux-wrapper/README.md

 export default MyApp;
 ```

-Then all pages can be [instrumented the same way](#pagegetinitialprops).
+:warning: `req` and `res` are not available if `App.getInitialProps` is called on client side during navigation.
+And the actions dispatched from `App.getInitialProps` will be dispatched on client side, as well as `HYDRATE` action.
+Your hydration reducer can ignore the `HYDRATE` action if it considers it redundant.

+All pages still can have all standard data lifecycle methods, with one common pitfall:

-:warning: You can use `getServerSideProps` or `getStaticProps` at page level while having `App.getInitialProps`, this scenario is supported, but I highly don't recommend to do this.
+:warning: You can use `getStaticProps` at page level while having `App.getInitialProps`, this scenario is supported, but I highly don't recommend to do this.
 In this case you should expect 2 `HYDRATE` actions being dispatched:

-1. With state after `App.getInitialProps`
+1. With state after `getStaticProps` with partial state after dispatches at compile time
-2. With state after `getServerSideProps` or `getStaticProps`
+2. With state after `App.getInitialProps` with partial state during runtime either on server or on client

-If you use `getServerSideProps` at page level `getServerSideProps` will be executed **after** `App.getInitialProps`, so first dispatched `HYDRATE` will be incomplete, and second will have state from both.

-If you use `getStaticProps` at page level then `getStaticProps` will be executed at **compile time** and store there will **NOT** have state from `App.getInitialProps` because they are executed in different contexts and state cannot be shared, so both `HYDRATE`s will have portions of state along with some default values (if any).
+Your `HYDRATE` reducer has to properly handle these partial hydrations, e.g. don't overwrite state blindly.
+I suggest to design state shape in a way that it does not overlap, and each hydration can simply update whole subtree.
+Same principle is described in sections [server and client state separation](#server-and-client-state-separation) and [state reconciliation during hydration](#state-reconciliation-during-hydration).

 # State reconciliation during hydration